The biotin-streptavidin complex is one of the most popular tagging systems for the conjugation of biomolecules

 Flow cytometry analysis of HL-60 cells stained with (Red) or without (Green) 1ug/ml Anti-Human HLA-ABC-Biotin and then followed by mFluor™ Blue 570-streptavidin conjugate (Cat No.16935).

-Streptavidin conjugates labeled with mFluor™ dyes exhibit minimal self-quenching, producing intensely fluorescent and photostable conjugates for flow cytometery. mFluor™ streptavidin conjugates are designed for optimal excitation by one of the major laser lines commonly equipped in flow cytometers, such as the 405 nm, 488 nm, 532 nm, 561 nm or 633 nm laser lines.
+Streptavidin conjugates labeled with mFluor™ dyes exhibit minimal self-quenching, producing intensely fluorescent and photostable conjugates for flow cytometry. mFluor™ streptavidin conjugates are designed for optimal excitation by one of the major laser lines commonly equipped in flow cytometers, such as the 405 nm, 488 nm, 532 nm, 561 nm, or 633 nm laser lines.
 Learn More

 Table 11. mFluor™ Streptavidin Conjugates for Flow Cytometry

 Streptavidin APC, PE, PerCP and Tandem Dye Conjugates for Flow Cytometry

 Streptavidin PE, APC, and PerCP conjugates are commonly used in applications that require high sensitivity but not photostability, primarily flow cytometry, FACS, immunophenotyping, and microarrays.
 The unusually bright fluorescence of phycobiliproteins is due to their unusually high extinction coefficients and quantum yields.